Cremades & Calvo-Sotelo

 Cremades & Calvo-Sotelo is a law firm headquartered in Madrid with locations in eight countries.
 Founded in Madrid in 1995, the firm is chaired by Javier Cremades, founding partner, and integrates lawyers specialized in several disciplines of law.

 Development

-Started in 1995, the firm was renamed "Cremades & Calvo-Sotelo" in 2000, when Santiago Calvo-Sotelo and Olry de Labry, grandson of politician José Calvo Sotelo, joined the firm.
+Started in 1995, the firm was renamed "Cremades & Calvo-Sotelo" in 2000, when Santiago Calvo-Sotelo y Olry de Labry, grandson of politician José Calvo Sotelo, joined the firm.
+The founding partners of the firm are bound to Opus Dei.